waji1305/MPL3115A2/README.md

-## Description
+## Description :flying_saucer:
 This program is to store data (pressure, altitude, temperature) from MPL3115A2 sensor to sd card.
 I share this because I can't find any tutorial to log the data from this particular sensor to an sd card.
+I hope this would be helpful to someone out there.:crossed_fingers:

 ## Hardware
 - [Maker Nano (Compatible with Original Arduino Nano)](https://my.cytron.io/p-maker-nano-simplifying-arduino-for-projects?ref=zyxHpdx3&search=maker%20nano)